containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.resources.CreatePodsRequest"></a>

 ### CreatePodsRequest
-Represents a request for creating pods
+Represents a request for creating pods to be predicted.

 | Field | Type | Label | Description |